-By the first six months of 2020, the pandemic was raging and global lockdown was the call of the hour, but did you know people were losing a record high of almost $117 million to Social Media scams?
-The open nature of Social Media as well as the race for an influencer status has made many individuals susceptible to scams like phishing and fraudulent sales.
+By the first six months of 2020, the pandemic was raging and the global lockdown was the call of the hour, but did you know people were losing a record high of almost $117 million to Social Media scams?
+The open nature of Social Media as well as the race for influencer status has made many individuals susceptible to scams like phishing and fraudulent sales.
 Scammers are easily able to imitate legitimate brands, or even establish their own identity to entice users to spend their money on them.

 And turns out, they have been successful in doing so.